 We have financed our operations primarily through the sale of equity securities, licensing fees, issuance of debt and collaborations with third parties.
-At December 31, 2015, we had cash, cash equivalents and marketable securities of \$41.5 million, primarily as a result of the aggregate proceeds received in our series of financings described in the next paragraph, which we refer to collectively as the "2013 financing," and our 2014 public offering and 2015 public offering.
+As of December 31, 2016, cash, cash equivalents and marketable securities totaled \$17.0 million, a decrease of \$24.5 million, from December 31, 2015, which is consistent with our expectation to finance our operations.